aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/apache.md

 %}
 ## Step 1: Create an Apache HTTP server log config

-1. Sign in to the Log Hub Console.
+1. Sign in to the Centralized Logging with OpenSearch Console.
 2. In the left sidebar, under **Resources**, choose **Log Config**.
 3. Click the **Create a log config** button.
 4. Specify **Config Name**.